pierre-rouleau/pel/README.rst

-After a while, I ended up with a large set of information and needed to quickly identify their nature, so I started using special characters showing like icons to represent a set of concepts, using colors to identify if a specific command is a standard Emacs command, part of PEL or pasr of another package that PEL integrates with.
+After a while, I ended up with a large set of information and needed to quickly identify their nature, so I started using special characters showing like icons to represent a set of concepts, using colors to identify if a specific command is a standard Emacs command, part of PEL or parts of another package that PEL integrates with.
 These conventions are evolving and are described in the first of the document listed below; the `Document Legend`_.
 The other documents are mostly listed below by alphabetical order of the topic they describe aside for